bkacsmar/bkacsmar.github.io/_pages/pups.md

 <h1> PUPS: Practical Usable Privacy and Security Research Lab</h1>

-For information about my research group and what we are all up to, check out our <a href="https://pupsresearchlab.github.io/">lab web page</a>.
+For information about my research group and what we are all up to, check out our [lab web page](https://pupsresearchlab.github.io/).

 <!--